Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 - dtype (str): Data type of model parameters.
 ```

-You can generate model response using the `generate` function and the key parameters are defined as follows:
+You can generate the model response using the `generate` function and the key parameters are defined as follows:

 ```
 - user_query (str): The Query you want the model to respond to.